-8.6.2.1 There is considerable affection for the Recreation Ground among the community generally and it is well used for dog-walking, 'kick-around' space and as a children's play area.
-In the community questionnaire 97% of responses were in favour of protecting it as a recreation area and there is overwhelming support for ensuring its future as public open space.

-8.6.2.2 Strong support was also given in the questionnaire responses for continuing to invest in outdoor recreation facilities and at public exhibitions children's play equipment was particularly highlighted.
+- 8.6.2.1 There is considerable affection for the Recreation Ground among the community generally and it is well used for dog-walking, 'kick-around' space and as a children's play area.
+In the community questionnaire 97% of responses were in favour of protecting it as a recreation area and there is overwhelming support for ensuring its future as public open space. - 8.6.2.2.
+Strong support was also given in the questionnaire responses for continuing to invest in outdoor recreation facilities and at public exhibitions children's play equipment was particularly highlighted.
 83% said that Thaxted would benefit from investment in outdoor recreation areas.

 Investment of course, will depend on the resources and priorities of public authorities (largely the Parish Council) but it is clear that the Neighbourhood Plan should assist in allowing this to happen by both seeking to preserve the recreation ground in its open state and by permitting improvements to recreational facilities.

-POLICY TX IFS6 - The Recreation Ground:
+POLICY TX IFS7 - The Recreation Ground:

-The Recreation Ground shall be protected and maintained as open space for sports and public recreation.
-Development proposals shall be supported for works associated with the enhancement or replacement of facilities associated with sport or recreation, so long as they are consistent with the open nature of the Ground itself.
+The Recreation Ground shall be preserved and maintained as open space for sports and public recreation.
+Planning permission for development will be refused except in relation to works associated with the enhancement or replacement of facilities associated with sport or recreation, so long as they are consistent with the open nature of the Ground itself.